JoseExposito/touchegg/HACKING.md

 $ touchegg # Run Touchégg
 ```

-In addition, you can generate a Debian package and install it:
+In addition, you can generate a Debian package and install it: (from the cloned `touchegg` folder)

 ```bash
 $ dpkg-buildpackage -rfakeroot -us -uc -tc